netlify/js-client/README.md

 #### `promise(deploy) = client.deploy(siteId, buildDir, [opts])`

 **Node.js Only**: Pass in a `siteId`, a `buildDir` (the folder you want to deploy) and an options object to deploy the contents of that folder.
 Sometimes this method needs to write to a `tmpDir`.
-By default `tmpDir` is the default system default.
+By default `tmpDir` is a folder in the system temporary directory.

 The following paths can be passed in the options: